samuelcg20/tp/docs/UserGuide.md

 - Solution: Compare with the command’s “Format” in this guide; remove extras and include all required prefixes.

-Problem: “Phone number must be exactly 8 digits and start with 8 or 9.”
-- Reason: The number contains spaces, wrong length, or starts with other digits.
-- Solution: Enter an 8-digit number starting with 8 or 9, with no spaces.

-Problem: “Emails should be of the format local-part@u.nus.edu …”
-- Reason: Email is not an NUS email or local-part is invalid.
-- Solution: Use a valid NUS email like `alexlee@u.nus.edu`.

-Problem: “Dates should be in ISO format YYYY-MM-DDTHH:MM”
-- Reason: Missing the `T` separator or wrong format.
-- Solution: Enter `YYYY-MM-DDTHH:MM` (e.g., `2025-10-05T19:00`).

 Problem: “Member is already marked for attendance at this event”
 - Reason: Duplicate attendance.
 - Solution: No action needed or use `unmark m/<MEMBER_INDEX> e/<EVENT_INDEX>` first.